abdelrhmanwahdan/portfolio/README.md

 #### FEATURES:

-1. SHOW-ID - Unique id of each show (not much of a use for us in this notebook)
+1. SHOW-ID - Unique id of each show (not much of a use for us in this project)
 2. TYPE - The category of a show, can be either a Movie or a TV Show
 3. TITLE - Name of the show
 4. DIRECTOR - Name of the director(s) of the show